hb020/SCAN2000_breakout/README.md

 * 8 banana inputs for voltage measurements or 4W resistance measurements.
 * 10 pin header inputs for voltage measurements or 4W resistance measurements.

+# Calibration

+See the [/scan2000_calibrate](/scan2000_calibrate) directory for the determination of the multiplication factors for the voltage to current conversion on channels 1 and 11.
+Can be done simpler though.

 # Production

 The case chosen is a Hammond 1590QBK.
 It is just small enough to fit everything required inside, and not be a space hogger on my desk.
 It machines well, even on my rather low end CNC: